-Acquired: Traded to Edmonton from B.C. on Jan.
+Acquired: Re-signed on June 23, 2014.
+Reilly was originally traded to Edmonton from B.C. on Jan.
 31 ,2013 along with the Lions’ second round pick (14th overall) in the 2013 CFL Canadian Draft in exchange for Edmonton’s second round pick (11th overall) in the 2013 CFL Canadian Draft and a second round draft pick in the 2014 CFL Canadian Draft.

-Reilly's 709 yards rushing leads all CFL quarterbacks and is fifth in the CFL.
+Reilly's 709 yards rushing led all CFL quarterbacks and was fifth in the CFL.
 In Week 12 against Winnipeg, Reilly rushed for a career-high 113 yards on nine carries.
 In Week 4 against BC, Reilly caught a 15-yard pass from slotback Cary Koch.
 In Week 8 against Toronto, Reilly passed for 511 yards, marking the fourth highest in a single game on the Eskimos all-time list.
 In Week 19, Reilly rushed for 60 yards on seven carries pushing him over the 700-yard mark.
 Reilly was the first quarterback since Kerry Joseph in 2007 to run for over 700 yards in a season.
-Reilly's 4,207 yards passing and 24 touchdown passes ranked second in the CFL.
+His 4,207 yards passing and 24 touchdown passes ranked second in the CFL that season.

 Career: Reilly first joined the CFL in July 2010 with the B.C.
 Lions.
 He dressed for his first game against the Edmonton Eskimos on Oct.
 16th and stayed on the active roster for the remainder of the regular season and Western semifinal.
 He spent the 2011 season as a backup, seeing action in one game on Sept.
 24 against Saskatchewan.